DIG-Kaust/MLgeoscience/docs/lectures/12_seqmod.md

 ### Gated recurrent networks or GRU unit

 The most effective family of networks that can tackle both the exploding and vanishing gradient problem is called *Gated networks*.
-As the name implies, a gate is introduced in each block of the network to help information flow and be used by later unities without vanishing and exploding gradient issues.
+As the name implies, a gate is introduced in each block of the network to help information flow and be used by later units without vanishing and exploding gradient issues.
 By doing so, the gate helps the network *remembering* some information from early steps, use it much later down the flow, and eventually
 *forget* about it.